-In connection with the 2012 Global Restructuring Plan, Applied expects to incur aggregate pre-tax restructuring charges comprised of severance and other termination benefits in the range of \$120 million to \$160 million (including costs incurred to date of \$110 million discussed below), which is below the original estimate of \$180 million to \$230 million.
+In connection with the 2012 Global Restructuring Plan, Applied expects to incur aggregate pre-tax restructuring charges comprised of severance and other termination benefits in the range of \$120 million to \$160 million (including costs incurred to date of \$114 million discussed below), which is below the original estimate of \$180 million to \$230 million.
 The change in the estimate is primarily due to lower relative participation in the voluntary retirement program and a reduced estimate of the final cost of benefits.
 Applied began recording these restructuring charges in the fourth quarter of fiscal 2012 and expects that the remainder will be recorded during fiscal 2013.
 The change in the range of estimated pre-tax restructuring costs of this plan did not have an effect on the restructuring charges recognized to date.

-During the first quarter of fiscal 2013, Applied recognized \$4 million of employee-related costs in connection with the 2012 Global Restructuring Plan, which was primarily related to share-based compensation expense for accelerated vesting of certain stock awards as part of the voluntary retirement program.
+During the second quarter and first half of fiscal 2013, Applied recognized \$4 million and \$8 million of employee-related costs in connection with the 2012 Global Restructuring Plan, respectively.
 These costs were not allocated to the segments.
-As of January 27, 2013, severance and other termination benefits of \$110 million have been incurred since the inception of this plan.
+As of April 28, 2013, employee-related costs of \$114 million have been incurred since the inception of this plan.